Tel:(631) 293.5100 E-mail: mailto:info@dblcenter.com

 Michael Cohen

-What is the Best State for Paid Family Leave?
+What is the Best State for Paid Family Leave in 2026?

 New York became a forerunner in Paid Family Leave when the program was introduced in 2017.
-Written as a rider to the state’s mandatory DBL benefits, New York PFL delivered generous payouts, which were much higher than the state’s DBL benefit.
-(And, as of this writing, still are!)
+Written as a rider to the state’s mandatory DBL benefits, New York PFL delivered generous payouts, which were much higher than the state’s statutory disability leave.

 Nearly 10 years later, other states’ leave laws are starting to catch up and have surpassed NY DBL and PFL in the benefits offered, the duration of the benefits, and who qualifies for coverage.